wingkwong/gcp-playground/networking/README.md

     - Regional IP allocation
     - Expandable to any RFC 1918 size

+Network Isolated Systems

+Network #1: VM-A(us-east1), VM-B(us-west1)
+Network #3: C (us-east1)
+Network #4: D (us-east1)

+- A and B can communicate over internal IPs even thought they are not in the same region
+- C and D must communicate over external IPs even though they are in the same region

+**Google's VPC is global**

+Subnetwork cross zones

+- VMs can be on the same subnet but in different zones
+- A single firewall rule can apply to both VMs

+Expand subnets without re-creating instances

+- Cannot overlap with other subnets
+- Must be inside the RDC 1918 address spaces
+- Can expand but not shrink
+- Auto mode can be expanded from /20 to /16
+- Avoid large subnets

+VMs can have internal and external IP addresses

+- Internal IP
+    - Allocated from subnet range to VMs by DHCP
+    - DHCP lease is renewed every 24 hours
+    - VM name + IP is registered with network-scoped DNS

+- External IP
+    - Assigned from pool (ephemeral)
+    - Reserved (static)
+    - VM doesn't know external IP; it is mapped to the internal IP
+        - use ``sudo /sbin/ifconfig`` for more details

+DNS resolution for internal addresses

+Each instance has a hostname that cna be resolved to an internal IP address:

+- The hostname is the same as the instance name
+- FQDN is [hostname].[zone].c.[project-id].internal

+Example: my-server.us-central-a.c.guestbook-123456.internal

+Name resolution is handled by internal DNS resolver:

+- Provided as part of Compute Engine (169.254.169.254)
+- Configured for use on instance via DHCP
+- Provides answer for internal and external addresses

+Instances with external IP address can allow connections from hosts outside the project

+- Users connect directly using external IP address
+- Admins can also publish public DNS records pointing to the instance
+    - Public DNS records are not published automatically
+- DNS records for external addresses can be published using existing DNS servers (outside of GCP)
+- DNS zones can be hosted using Cloud DNS

 ## Cloud Load Balancing

 - Users get a single, global anycast IP address